flirble-lb/flirble-dns-server/README.md

     The values in the list are:
       * The serial number for this ZONE and subordinate records.
 This is often a timestamp but it's only required that the value increment with changes to the zone or its contents.
+The special value `%serial` will be replaced with a number based on the timestamp at the time of the query.
       * The number of seconds between refreshes of the zone by a secondary.
-        See the note under "serial number."
-      * The number of seconds after which a failed refresh should be reried.
+      * The number of seconds after which a failed refresh should be retried.
-      * The upper limit of seconds before a zone is no longer considered authoritative.
+      * The upper limit of seconds without a refresh before a zone is no longer considered authoritative.
       * The negative time-to-live; a count of how many seconds a resolver should consider a negative result to be valid before repeating the same request.